 * * *

-If you enjoyed this review of Carl Sandburg’s “Chicago”, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Carl Sandburg’s “Chicago”, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a survey of photography from Josef Sudek to Laura Makabresku, an examination of Abstract Expressionism as depicted in Kurt Vonnegut’s Bluebeard, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.